ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+who, in the terrible disaster which occurred to the
+North River steamer “Henry Clay,” was drowned.
+Stephen Allen was formerly Mayor of the city.
+A man
+of the purest character, and loved and esteemed by ail.
+When the intelligence reached the city that Stephen
+Allen was among the numerous victims who perished,
+the citizens of New York felt that a good man was

+‘one.
 &quot; We commend these golden words to all our readers.
 Do as Mr. Allen did—cut them out—let them be indeli-
 bly graven on your hearts.